jondentonschneider/jondentonschneider.github.io/_pages/personal.md

 <h3>Promoting Inclusion in Sports</h3>

 <p>
-<details><summary>I used my platform to promote inclusion in college sports by organizing seminars within the Athletics Department and leading an initiative that resulted in over 150 student-athletes and staff publicly committing to being allies for every Arizona Wildcat.</summary>
+<details,open="false"><summary>I used my platform to promote inclusion in college sports by organizing seminars within the Athletics Department and leading an initiative that resulted in over 150 student-athletes and staff publicly committing to being allies for every Arizona Wildcat.</summary>
  <blockquote>
   <p><i>Media coverage</i>: <a href="https://www.swimmingworldmagazine.com/news/lgbtqia-rights-in-the-swimming-community/">Swimming World Magazine</a>, <a href="https://www.outsports.com/2015/11/24/9789116/arizona-wildcats-gay-lgbt-banner">Outsports</a>
   </p>